cerbos/wit-adapter/README.md

 }
 export!(EPDP);
 ```
-The interface reflects the module's API, with the exception that string lifting and memory management are done by the `wit-bindgen`.
+The interface reflects the module's API, except that string lifting and memory management are done by the `wit-bindgen`.

 The build step remained the same: `cargo build --release --target wasm32-unknown-unknown`.
 The produced core module is compatible with the SDK.